darrenjw/scala-glm/README.md

 Multiple R-squared: 0.2727, Adjusted R-squared: -1.1818
 F-statistic: 0.1875 on 2 and 1 DF, p-value: 0.85280
 ```
+The plots include a plot of studentised residuals against fitted values and a normal Q-Q plot for the studentised residuals.

 ## Generalised linear models